MadBomber/aia/man/aia.1.md

 ## OPTIONS

 `--chat`
-: begin a chat session with the LLM after the initial prompt response;  will set --no-out_file so that the LLM response comes to STDOUT.
-After the initial prompt is processed, you will be asked to provide a follow up.
-Just enter whatever is appropriate terminating your input with a RETURN.
-The LLM will provide a response to your follow up and ask you again if you have another follow up.
-This back and forth chatting will continue until you enter `exit` or a control-D to terminate the session.
-You may also enter a directive to be processed after which another follow up is requested.
-If you have the `--shell` and/or the `--erb` options set you may use those tools within your follow up to provide dynamic content durning your chat session.
+: Begin a chat session with the LLM after the initial prompt response; will set --no-out_file so that the LLM response comes to STDOUT.
+After the initial prompt is processed, you will be asked to provide a follow-up.
+Just enter whatever is appropriate, terminating your input with a RETURN.
+The LLM will provide a response to your follow-up and ask you again if you have another follow-up.
+This back-and-forth chatting will continue until you enter `exit` or a control-D to terminate the session.
+You may also enter a directive to be processed, after which another follow-up is requested.
+If you have the `--shell` and/or the `--erb` options set, you may use those tools within your follow-up to provide dynamic content during your chat session.

 `--completion` *SHELL_NAME*